 Thanks to its easy setup, clear video and integration with other smart-home products such as the Nest Learning Thermostat and Nest Protect smoke alarm, the Dropcam Pro has been our top-rated wireless security camera.

 Its excellent successor, the $199 Nest Cam, delivers even sharper 1080p video, top-notch night vision, and improved sound and motion alerts.
 This is the security cam to buy.

 (On Sept.
-8, 2016, Nest launched the Nest Cam Outdoor, which brings the Nest Cam's features outside.
-We'll have a full review of the Nest Cam Outdoor soon.)
+8, 2016, Nest launched the Nest Cam Outdoor, which brings the Nest Cam's features outside.)

 The Nest Cam sports a sleek design, with a smooth, cool-gray metal stand supporting a glossy black camera eye that very much makes one feel as if one's being watched.
 The magnetic base provides stability for the camera while supporting a slim, pivoting leg that attaches to the lens.
 At the top of the lens is a single LED that flashes blue when the camera is trying to connect to the network, and stays solid green when it's on and recording.

 Credit: Jeremy Lips / Tom's GuideThe convenient, 10-foot power/USB cord plugs into a microUSB port in the back of the camera.
 The USB portion disconnects from the plug prong, allowing the camera to plug into any USB port, such as on a laptop or desktop.
 The Nest Cam comes with a magnetic base and a wall-mounting plate and hardware, giving you several options for camera placement: on the wall, standing on a flat surface on a tripod or even stuck on the fridge.